technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 - ESP32
 - [ESP8266 is supported in a fork](https://github.com/crankyoldgit/IRremoteESP8266) based on an old codebase.
 It works well given that perfectly timed sub millisecond interrupts are different on that chip.
 - Sparkfun Pro Micro
+- Nano Every, Uno WiFi Rev2, nRF5 BBC MicroBit, Nano33_BLE

 We are open to suggestions for adding support to new boards, however we highly recommend you contact your supplier first and ask them to provide support from their side.

 ## Hardware specifications
+The receiver sample interval is generated by a timer.
+On many boards this must be a hardware timer, on some a software timer is available and used.<br/>
+The send PWM signal is generated by a hardware timer.
+The same timer as for the receiver is used.
+Since each hardware timer has its dedicated output pins, you must change timer to change PWN output.<br/>
 The timer and the pin usage can be adjusted in [IRremoteBoardDefs.h](src/private/IRremoteBoardDefs.h)

 | Board/CPU                                                                | IR-Send (PWM) Pin   | Timers            |